INFINITYX00/eslando/README.md

 ## Features

 - User-friendly interface for creating and managing digital passports
-- Real-time tracking of product information and recycling options
+- Tracking of product information and recycling options
-- Secure authentication and authorization system
 - Integration with external databases and APIs for comprehensive product information
-- Analytics dashboard for insights into recycling trends and patterns

 ## Motivation